infernojs/inferno/docs/v4-migration.md

 `createVNode` cannot be used to create Component vNodes anymore. use `createComponentVNode(flags, type, props, key, ref)` instead.

+VNodeFlags and ChildrenFlags have changed, see inferno-vnode-flags package for new flags.

 There is no more "noNormalize" parameter for `createVNode` if you have been using it and you need to normalize children you need to pass `childFlags.UnknownChildren` as childFlags parameter.

 example: